Mapping of Venus: Tessera regions (t)

 Tesserae are regions of heavily deformed terrain, mostly located on highland areas (greater than 2 km in elevation) on Venus.
 This tectonic feature -or uni— is thought to be the oldest material on Venusian surface with highest level of tectonic deformation.
 It is of high topography and seen in white on the SAR images with high radar backscatter.
 The materials composed tessa terrain, which was named as unit Tt in the mapping of V-17(Basilevsky, A. T.,1996).

 The intersecting of material and tectonic structures are the defined characteristic of tessera, but the sets are not always seen in the images.
 Due to the heavy tectonic deformation, it contains both contractional features of ridges and extensional features of graben and fractures.

 The boundaries of tessera shows embayment by other materials of other units.
 By this cross-cutting relationship, it provides evidence of tessera being the oldest unit within the strata.

 Densely lineated plains

 The densely lineated plains unit (pdl) is defined by the dense and parallel lineaments packed on the unit.
-They make up a small area on Venus's global surface of around 7.2 x 108 km2.
+They make up a small area on Venus's global surface of around 720 million km2.
 The lineament is the pattern of deformation, which make it a typical structural–material unit.

 There is evidence showing the embayment of tessera by pdl's material in some tessera margins.
 Thus, it is possible that this unit is younger than the tessera unit.

 In SAR images, it also shows a high backscatter imagery, but lighter than that of tessera.